 c) Simulating the perception of sound by the human auditory system

-d) Modeling the propagation of sound waves in different environments
+d) Modelling the propagation of sound waves in different environments

 16. The Fletcher-Munson curves describe: